kianenigma/polkadot-basic-notification/README.md

 $ # note how the config file must be passed as an environment variable.
 $ docker run -e CONF=config.json polkadot-basic-notification
 ```

-## Under The Hood

-The underlying workings of this program is as follows: We have a list of accounts which we want to
-monitor, stored as ss58 string representation.
-The script then listens to incoming blocks of any
-given chain, and does a full-text search of the account strings in the `stringified` representation
-of both the transactions in the block, and entire events that are emitted at this block.

-This is super simple, yet enough to detect any interaction to or from your accounts of interest.
-Some covered examples are:

-- Any transaction signed by your accounts is detected, successful or unsuccessful.
-- Your staking rewards are detected both via the `Rewarded` and `Deposited` events.
-- Any transfer to your account is detected, both since your account will be an argument of the
-  `transfer` transaction, and the `Deposited` event.

-Nonetheless, the list goes way beyond this.
-The only known shortcoming of this is the lack of
-support for `pallet-indices`, which is essentially an alternative, shorter way to identify accounts.

-Any of such events creates a `report`.
-Any block that contains a non-zero number of reports is
-passed to an arbitrary number of `Reporter`s for delivery.
-The `Reporter`s are essentially the
-transport mechanism, i.e. how you want to be notified.
-Current implementations are:

-1. Matrix, using `matrix-js-sdk`.
-2. Email, optionally supporting GPG encryption as well.
-3. File system, writing to a file.
-4. Console, only sensible for testing.